Facebook-f Instagram Linkedin

 • Discuss the pre-anaesthetic assessment of animals with medical and surgical disease states

-• Describe the mechanism of action, pharmacology, dose, routes of administration, indications/advantages, contraindications/disadvantages, adverse effects, drug interactions, species specific considerations and use in the critically ill animal of the following sedative and anaesthetic agents:
+• Describe the mechanism of action, pharmacology, dose, routes of administration, indications/advantages, contraindications/disadvantages, adverse effects, drug interactions, species specific considerations and use in the critically ill animal.
+The following sedative and anaesthetic agents are some examples:

 • Phenothiazines